 This conclusion is supported by the OECD Guidelines (2017), ¶ 3.57, which states:

 “[I]f the range includes a sizeable number of observations, statistical tools that take account of central tendency to narrow the range (e.g. the interquartile range or other percentiles) might help to enhance the reliability of the analysis.”
 Emphases added.

 We aim to satisfy two concurrent objectives.
 First, we need to stabilize the estimate of the selected profit indicator, avoiding wobbly numbers.
 Second, we aim to achieve the maximum reliability of the estimate.

 We are confident that regression analysis is the most appropriate statistical algorithm (contrary to rote computing of quartiles) to satisfy these two objectives.
 Now we wish to show that more years of comparable company (enterprise) data are better than using truncated three-year data samples.

-We estimate the operating profit markup model and examine the behavior of the estimated markup and its standard error, measured by the t-statistics (which is the ratio of the OLS (ordinary least squares) coefficient estimate divided by its standard error).
+We can estimate the operating profit markup model and examine the behavior of the estimated markup and its standard error, measured by the t-statistics (which is the ratio of the OLS (ordinary least squares) coefficient estimate divided by its standard error):

 (1) S(t) = α + β C(t) + U(t)